Cody Bellinger Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.86 team ERA that ranks 27th across all league pitching staffs.
+- The Nationals have a 4.86 team ERA that ranks 27th across all MLB pitching staffs.

-- Nationals pitchers combine to allow the third-most home runs in baseball (131 total, 1.4 per game).
+- Nationals pitchers combine to give up the third-most home runs in baseball (133 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.